 SHENANDOAH CAVERNS FAMILY OF ATTRACTIONS, 261 Caverns Road, Shenandoah Caverns VA 22847, 540) 477-3115 or 1-888-4CAVERN, firstname.lastname@example.org.
 Shenandoah Caverns has been thrilling visitors since 1922.
 It is the only cavern in Virginia with elevator service.
 Visitors will see soaring rooms like Long View Hall and Grotto of the Gods, as well as variety of unique and intricate formations.
 After homeschoolers learn about earth science in the caverns, they can relive American history in a unique and exciting way at Main Street of Yesteryear and American Celebration on Parade.
 Then students can discover our agricultural heritage in the Yellow Barn.
 There's so much to see, all for one low price.
 Let the exploration begin! www.shenandoahcaverns.com.

-SHENANDOAH VALLEY DISCOVERY MUSEUM, 54 South Loudoun Street (Spring of 2014: 19 W Cork Street), Winchester, VA 22601, 540-722-2020, firstname.lastname@example.org.
-In addition to the dynamic, interactive exhibits on the gallery floor, there is an abundance of programming to engage and inform visitors to the Discovery Museum.
-Weekends include our Visiting Artist series and Discovery Story Theater.
+SHENANDOAH VALLEY DISCOVERY MSUEUM, 19 W. Cork Street, Winchester, VA 22601, 540-722-2020, website: www.discoverymuseum.net, email: email@example.com.
+In addition to 19,000 sq. ft. of interactive, Hands-on exhibits, there is an abundance of programming to engage and inform visitors at the Discovery Museum.
+Weekends include our Visiting Artist series and Stories ALIVE!
 With reservations, curricular programs can be scheduled for groups from preschool through middle school ranging from magnets, insects, the Moccasin Trail, economics, matter, simple machines, weather, fossils, physics, Virginia’s watershed and more.
-Always hands-on, fun and content rich it is an excellent way to enhance your child’s learning.
-And if you’re looking for a special way to celebrate a birthday, consider holding it at the Discovery Museum. www.discoverymuseum.net.
+Always hands-on, fun and content rich, it is an excellent way to enhance your child’s learning.
+And if you are looking for a special way to celebrate a birthday, consider holding it at the Discovery Museum. www.discoverymuseum.net.